Distributed Scalar Quantization for Computing: High-Resolution Analysis and Extensions: Multivariate Functional Quantization

-As in Section~\ref{sec:Single}, we will impose restrictions on the function $g$ and the joint distribution of $X_1^n$ so that a local affine approximation is effective.
+As in Section~\ref{sec:Single}, we will impose restrictions on the function $g$ and the joint probability distribution function of $X_1^n$ so that a local affine approximation is effective.

-\begin{enumerate} \item[MF1.] $g$ is continuous in each variable, its gradient is bounded when defined, and the first and second derivatives of $g$ are defined except possibly on a set of zero Jordan measure. \item[MF2.]
-The source distribution $f$ is continuous, bounded, and supported on $[0,1]^n$. \item[MF3.]
+\begin{enumerate} \item[MF1.] $g$ is Lipschitz continuous, and the first and second derivatives of $g$ are defined except possibly on a set of zero Jordan measure. \item[MF2.]
+The source pdf $f$ is continuous and supported on $[0,1]^n$, and is therefore bounded. \item[MF3.]
 We optimize among companding functions $w_j$ that are piecewise differentiable (and therefore a point density description $\lambda_j$ is appropriate). \item[MF4.]
 Letting $g_j(x_1^n)$ denote $\Frac{\del g(x_1^n)}{\del x_j}$, the integrals

-are defined and finite for all $j \in \{1,\,2, \,\ldots,n\}$. \end{enumerate} Constraints MF1--MF4 are more restrictive than they need to be, but this helps in simplifying proofs.
+are defined and positive for all $j \in \{1,\,2, \,\ldots,n\}$. \end{enumerate} Constraints MF1--MF4 are more restrictive than they need to be, but this helps in simplifying proofs.
+For instance, condition MF4 guarantees that every source variable must be finely quantized for distortion to approach zero.
+If this is violated for the $j$th source variable, it merely implies that a finite-resolution quantization of $X_j$ suffices.

 Note that there is no analogue to the monotonicity assumption UF1 in the multivariate case.
 It can be shown that if $g$ is monotonic in each of its variables the optimal fixed-rate distributed quantizer is regular.
 With the added restriction that the source variables be independent, it can be shown that the optimal variable-rate distributed quantizer is also regular, via techniques similar to those of \cite{GyorgyL2002}.
-Rather than constraining the function $g$ and the source distribution $f$ in this manner, however, assumption MF3 explicitly restricts optimization to the space of regular companding quantizer sequences, regardless of whether regularity is optimal.
+Rather than constraining the function $g$ and the source pdf $f$ in this manner, however, assumption MF3 explicitly restricts optimization to the space of regular companding quantizer sequences, regardless of whether regularity is optimal.
 In Sec. \ref{sec:NonMono} it is shown that nonregular companding quantizer sequences are asymptotically suboptimal for a wide variety of functions $g$, giving this constraint some validity.